 A Quick Ascent of Pico de Orizaba (December 3-5, 2008)

-Early December 2008, I traveled to the beautiful town of Guanajuato in Mexico to attend a conference.
+Early December 2008, I traveled to the beautiful city of Guanajuato to attend a conference.
 I decided to combine this trip with a climb of Pico de Orizaba (5636m), also called Citlaltepetl, the highest summit in Mexico and the third highest in North America.
 Like most of the high summits in Mexico, Pico de Orizaba is a volcano.
 It is located on the border between the Mexican states of Puebla and Veracruz, almost 300km south-east of Mexico City.

 Climbing route shown in red.
-(Source: http://www.hgmexico.com/)
+(Source: http://www.hgmexico.com/.)

-Inside the Piedra Grande hut.
+In the Piedra Grande hut.

-Israel at the top.
+Israel at the summit.

 View from the summit with Popocatepetl (5426m) and Ixtaccihuatl (5230m) visible in the far background.

 Israel and me on our return to the Piedra Grande hut.